real-cc/Hayami-Seeds/README.md

-# Tabloft-Seeds
+# Tilely-Seeds
-The recommended Apps &amp; URLs for Tabloft
+The recommended Apps &amp; URLs for Tilely App